Ford Expedition owners have reported 14 problems related to electrical failure (under the electrical system category).

-The car involved is a 2001 Ford Expedition.
 Windshield leaking water causing erratic and unpredictable intermittent electrical failures in a 2001 Ford Expedition.
 This is dangerous.
-The failure date was Sep.
-9, 2008.

 See all problems of the 2000 Ford Expedition.

-The VIN of this vehicle is 1FMEU17L8Y_.
-Consumer has a 2000 Ford Expedition.
+The contact owns a 2000 Ford Expedition.
 The windshield leaked when it rained and caused an electrical failure in the gem box.
 The failure mileage was 85,000.
 The engine remained on after the contact removed the key from the ignition.
 The dealer replaced the gem box.
 However, they did not reseal the windows to prevent it from leaking.
 The current mileage was 97000.
-This electrical failure problem happened on Apr.
-12, 2006.

-Vehicle identification number (VIN) of the vehicle is 1FMPU16L6Y_.
-The vehicle involved is a 2000 Ford Expedition.
+The contact owns a 2000 Ford Expedition.
 Occasionally in cold, snowy, or rainy conditions, the vehicle would experience electrical failure.
 The windshield wipers would not work, the radio would turn on and off randomly, and the headlights flashed on and off.
 The contact needed to disconnect the battery in order to shut off the headlights.
 The dealer could not duplicate the failures.
 The failure mileage was approximately 45,000 and current mileage was 60,000.
-It was Saturday, October 1, 2005 when this electrical failure issue occurred.

-The vehicle involved was a 1998 Ford Expedition.
-The vehicle's vehicle identification number (VIN) was 1FMPPPUU18_.
 Vehicle will not start.
 Also, electrical system failed, making it impossible to open and close doors or windows.
-It was Wednesday, Aug.
-1, 2001 when this electrical failure issue occurred.

 See all problems of the 1998 Ford Expedition.